 Favoritism and Flooding: Clientelism and Allocation of Irrigation Water.
 2019.
 World Development 114, 175-195.

-Can a Rule-of-Thumb Tool Improve Fertilizer Management?
-Experimental Evidence from Bangladesh (with Mahnaz Islam, R&R Economic Development and Cultural Change)
+`Rule-of-Thumb’ Instructions to Improve Fertilizer Management?
+Experimental Evidence from Bangladesh (with Mahnaz Islam).
+Forthcoming.
+Economic Development and Cultural Change

 Seasonal Dropping-Out: using novel data to study attendance and enrollment in response to shocks.
 [Abstract]